Avril-Cui/Avril-Cui/README.md

 ## &#x270d; Products and Projects
 <ol>
-  <li>ASPECT: Aspect is an educational website that gamifies the process of learning finance.
-Users could experience a dynamic stock market in the game through trading, learning, and competing.
-Check out more about the content and details of Aspect here: http://www.aspect-game.com/game.
+  <li>ASPECT: Aspect is a website helping hundreds and thousands of users learn finance literacy and investment strategies by competing in a dynamic virtual economy.
+Users could experience an exceptional stock market in the game through trading, learning, and competing.
+Check out more about the content and details of Aspect here: https://www.aspect-game.com/game.
 If you want to collaborate with me on this project, contact me (AvrilCui17@gmail.com).
 We welcome everyone interested in finance and programming. </li>
   <li>Personal Website: Check out my personal website here: acuvilr.one/li>
   <li>Blog: Besides coding, I also write blog on Medium.
 Check my blog here: https://medium.com/@avrilcui17.</li>
 </ol>